revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Ideally we should not do that.
-All the JUnit test methids have a void return type.
-If we change the return type then the test method would not be considered as a test method and would be ignored during the execution of tests.
+Ideally, we should not do that.
+All the JUnit test methods have a void return type.
+If we change the return type then the test method would not be considered a test method and would be ignored during the execution of tests.

 </blockquote>
 </details>

 ---

-47. When you should run JUnit test, Is there any particular time interval between each run?
+47. When you should run the JUnit test, Is there any particular time interval between each run?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)